VANESSA VILLAFUERTE

 The local news.

-Mornings began with the news before school, and evenings ended with it on while my grandma cooked ceviche or papa a la huancaína, keeping Peru alive in our little kitchen in Covina.
+Mornings began with the news before school, and evenings ended with it on while my grandma cooked ceviche or papa a la huancaína, keeping Peru alive in our little kitchen in Covina, California.

 For my mom, the news meant belonging.
 And for me, it started to mean opportunity.